 The landscape around alternative metrics (altmetrics) has evolved rapidly.
-Going from the #altmetrics twitter hashtag in 2011 to a key component in research evaluation at many institutions.
+It has gone from an #altmetrics twitter hashtag in 2011 to a key component in research evaluation at many institutions.
 These modern metrics that move beyond citation counts and journal impact factor are here to stay.

 Examples of each type are: